pebble/clay/README.md

 A color picker that allows users to choose a color from the ones that are compatible with their Pebble smartwatch.
 The color picker will automatically show a different layout depending on the watch connected:

- - aplite (Firmware 2.x) - Black and White
+ - Aplite (Firmware 2.x) - Black and white
- - aplite (Firmware 3.x) - Black, White and Gray
+ - Aplite (Firmware 3.x) - Black, white and gray
- - basalt/chalk - The 64 colors available compatible with color Pebble smartwatches.
+ - Basalt/chalk - The 64 colors compatible with color Pebble smartwatches.

 ##### Properties